Virtual DOS machine: OS/2 MVDM

-VDMs called MVDM (Multiple Virtual DOS Machine) are used in OS/2 2.0 and later since 1992.
+Multiple virtual DOS machines (MVDM) are used in OS/2 2.0 and later since 1992.
 OS/2 MVDMs are considerably more powerful than NTVDM.
 For example, block devices are supported, and various DOS versions can be booted into an OS/2 MVDM.
 While the OS/2 1.x DOS box was based on DOS 3.0, OS/2 2.x MVDMs emulate DOS 5.0.

 Seamless integration of Windows 3.1 and later Win32s applications in OS/2 is a concept looking similar on surface to the seamless integration of XP Mode based on Windows Virtual PC in Windows 7.
 A redirector in a "guest" VDM or NTVDM allows access on the disks of the OS/2 or NT "host".
 Applications in a "guest" can use named pipes for communication with their "host".

-Due to a technical limitation, DOS and 16-bit Windows applications under OS/2 were unable to see more than 2 GB of hard drive space, this was fixed in ArcaOS 5.0.4.
+Due to a technical limitation, DOS and 16-bit Windows applications under OS/2 were unable to see more than 2 GB of hard drive space; this was fixed in ArcaOS 5.0.4.

 Windows NTVDM

-NTVDM was a system component of all IA-32 editions of the Windows NT family since 1993 with the release of Windows NT 3.1.
+NTVDM is a system component of all IA-32 editions of the Windows NT family since 1993 with the release of Windows NT 3.1.
 It allows execution of 16-bit Windows and 16-bit / 32-bit DOS applications.
 The Windows NT 32-bit user-mode executable which forms the basis for a single DOS (or Windows 3.x) environment is called ntvdm.exe.

 In order to execute DOS programs, NTVDM loads NTIO.SYS which in turn loads NTDOS.SYS, which executes a modified COMMAND.COM in order to run the application that was passed to NTVDM as command-line argument.
 The 16-bit real-mode system files are stripped down derivations of their MS-DOS 5.0 equivalents IO.SYS, MSDOS.SYS and COMMAND.COM with all hard-wired assumptions on the FAT file system removed and using the invalid opcode 0xC4 0xC4 to bop down into the 32-bit NTVDM to handle the requests.
 Originally, NTDOS reported a DOS version of 30.00 to programs, but this was soon changed to report a version of 5.00 at asm and 5.50 at asm to allow more programs to run unmodified.
 This holds true even in the newest releases of Windows; many additional MS-DOS functions and commands introduced in MS-DOS versions 6.x and in Windows 9x are missing.